Yashsingh9616/yashsingh9616.github.io/_posts/2024-6-4-Devops-Training.md

     - Shell scripting is a powerful way to automate tasks in Unix-based operating systems, including Linux, and macOS.
 It involves writing scripts using shell commands to perform a sequence of operations automatically.
 Shell scripts can simplify complex tasks, automate repetitive tasks, and enhance productivity.

+   Step 1: Shebang and Script Initialization
+    - #!/bin/bash

+   Step 2: Variables
+    - #!/bin/bash

+      # Variable declaration
+      NAME="John"
+      AGE=30
+      echo "My name is $NAME and I am $AGE years old."

+   Step 3: Comments
+    - #!/bin/bash

+      # This is a single-line comment
+      :'
+      This is a multi-line comment.
+      It can span multiple lines.
+      '
+      OR
+      <<comments
+      This is second comment.
+      It is multiple lines.
+      comments

+   Step 4: Input and Output
+    - #!/bin/bash

+      echo "Enter your name: "
+      read NAME
+      echo "Hello, $NAME!"

+   Step 5: Conditional Statements
+    Conditional statements allow the script to make decisions based on certain conditions. if-else
+    - #!/bin/bash

+      echo "Enter a number: "
+      read NUMBER

+      if [ $NUMBER -gt 10 ]; then
+         echo "The number is greater than 10." else
+         echo "The number is less than or equal to 10." fi

+    case
+    - #!/bin/bash

+      echo "Enter a letter: "
+      read LETTER

+      case $LETTER in
+         [a-z] )
+            echo "You entered a lowercase letter." ;;
+         [A-Z] )
+            echo "You entered an uppercase letter." ;;
+        * )
+            echo "You entered a non-alphabetic character." ;;
+      esac

+Step 6: Loops
+ Loops are used to execute a block of code repeatedly. for Loop
+ - #!/bin/bash

+   for i in {1..5}
+   do
+      echo "Iteration $i"
+   done

+ while Loop
+  - #!/bin/bash

+    COUNTER=1

+    while [ $COUNTER -le 5 ]
+    do
+       echo "Iteration $COUNTER"
+       ((COUNTER++))
+    done

+Step 7: Functions
+ Functions are reusable blocks of code that can be called with a name.

 - **PuTTY**
    ---
     - PuTTY is a free and open-source terminal emulator, serial console, and network file transfer application.